From sweeping vistas to organic vegetables, English Heritage cares for a number of historic gardens and landscapes around the country.

 Find beautiful gardens to visit and learn more about the history of gardens through the ages, including those created by Lancelot ‘Capability’ Brown, the 18th-century pioneer who radically changed the world of landscape gardening.

 Spring is one of the most beautiful times of the year to visit our historic gardens.
 As the weather starts to get warmer, many of our gardens transform into a riot of colour with plenty to discover.

 Spend an afternoon admiring our seasonal flowers including tulips, daffodils and bluebells.
-Walk around vibrant parterres, explore our kitchen gardens and meander through enchanting woodlands that are all carefully tended to by our team of experts.
+Walk around vibrant parterres, explore our kitchen gardens and meander through enchanting woodlands that are all carefully tended to by our team of expert gardeners.

 Here's our pick of the top historic gardens to visit this spring.See our spring garden highlights